Suffolk New College: New Facilities

-In 2022 the College officially unveiled its new £2.4 million Tech Campus in Ipswich.
-The opening was made official by TV star and Jimmy's Farm owner Jimmy Doherty, who's shows include Channel 4's 'Food Unwrapped' and 'Jamie & Jimmy's Friday Night Feast', which he does with childhood friend, Jamie Oliver.
+In 2022 the college officially unveiled its new £2.4 million Tech Campus in Ipswich.
+The opening was made official by TV star and Jimmy's Farm owner Jimmy Doherty, whose shows include Channel 4's 'Food Unwrapped' and 'Jamie & Jimmy's Friday Night Feast', which he does with childhood friend, Jamie Oliver.
 Jimmy, who is a patron of the college, originally gained advice at the Suffolk Rural campus of Suffolk New College when he was starting out in farming and has maintained a link with the college ever since.

-In 2022 the College was given the green light to build their four-storey health and social care block with a mock hospital.
+In 2022 the college was given the green light to build their four-storey health and social care block with a mock hospital.

 University of Suffolk at Suffolk New College

 Suffolk New College is a partner college of the University of Suffolk and delivers Civil Engineering and Teacher Training programmes.